Thibault-Brocheton/eco-storage-control/README.md

 ## 💻 Installation

-Download files and copy them inside your Mods/UserCode folder in your eco server.
+Download folder CavRnMods and copy it inside your Mods/UserCode folder in your eco server.